korsarNek/korsarNek/source/_posts/Hotplate.md

   ![RP2040 back](/post_assets/Hotplate/RP2040_back.webp)
 {% endgi %}

-This means the contacts only exist under the chip, and each contact is only 0.2mm in size, making it extremely difficult to solder.
-It might not be impossible, and some manage to do it, but not me; I've tried...
+This means the contacts only exist under the chip and each contact is only 0.2mm in size, making it extremely difficult to solder.
+It might not be impossible and some manage to do it, but not me; I've tried...
 I had the most success with the hot air gun, but I had to heat the chip for a long time and at high temperatures, to the point where the labeling on the chip had vanished.
-Unfortunately, the chip did not boot, and I assume it was damaged in the process.
-These packages are actually intended for a different soldering process, one where the entire PCB is heated, and the solder under the chip becomes liquid.
+Unfortunately, the chip did not boot and I assume it was damaged in the process.
+These packages are actually intended for a different soldering process, one where the entire PCB is heated and the solder under the chip becomes liquid.

-A sensible person would have spent 100€ to get a soldering heating plate, but that person is not me.
-I wanted to make a heating plate myself, and it sounded like an interesting task, but of course, it was much more complicated than I had imagined.
+A sensible person would have spent €100 to get a soldering heating plate, but that person is not me.
+I wanted to make a heating plate myself and it sounded like an interesting task, but of course, it was much more complicated than I had imagined.

 ## Rough Overview of the Steps